oppsig/dotfiles/README.md

 ### oppsig fork of holman dotfiles ###
 This is my fork of holman's dotfiles.
-This is tweaked to work oh-my-zsh.
+This is tweaked to work with oh-my-zsh.

 ##install
 ```